SIGN-IN

 Investigating immune systems and drug resistance

-Lindi Wahl, University of Western Ontario
+Lindi Wahl, Western University

 In the field of Applied Mathematics, The University of Western Ontario Professor Lindi Wahl uses SHARCNET to perform Monte Carlo simulations of HIV and immune systems dynamics and large scale simulations of experimental evolution.
 A central problem in immune system dynamics is the fact that imperfect adherence to prescription protocols may cause the emergence of drug-resistant viral strains.
 Wahl's research may have applications in the development of new drug therapies to both treat and prevent drug resistance for devastating diseases like HIV.
 More info